Function Reference

 SetFieldValue "fieldName", newValue Applies to: Record Window (Procedure)

-Sets the value of specified field with the specified value.
+Sets the value of the specified field with the specified value on the currently displayed record window.

 For checkbox fields, you may assign either "Yes" or 1 to set it checked, "No" or 0 otherwise.